studstill/joshua-game-finder/README.md

 this app to invite people to join you!
 It's that easy!

-When the enough people have indicated that they would like to play, then the game is listed as "full", and when everyone arrives, the fun begins!
+When the enough people have indicated that they would like to play, then the game is listed as "full".
+When everyone arrives, the game begins and the listing is either marked as "in progress," or is removed from the list of available games.

 ##Primary Features: